-Have you ever thought about how climate change impacts people with disabilities and elderly people and what to do about it?
+Have you ever thought about how climate change impacts people with disabilities and elderly people in India and what to do about it?

-We believe that here – as well as anywhere – digital technologies need to play their part.
+We believe that digital technologies need to play their part in this.

-Do you have a working prototype or ready solution on how to mitigate the impact of climate change on people with disabilities or the elderly people?
+Do you have a mockup or ready digital solution for inclusive climate action in India?
 Join the ICT4IC 2.0 India Edition and apply now!

 ICT4IC stands for Information Communications Technology for Inclusion Challenge .
 This is the hashtag (#ICT4IC) and shortcut for this challenge.

 We wish to foster and scale digital and technical innovations that mitigate the impact of climate change and disaster related risks, and raise awareness about inclusive climate action for persons with disabilities and elderly people in the Indian context, as well as digital and technical innovations that improve disability inclusion and the inclusion of elderly people in the areas of climate change mitigation, adaptation and/or disaster risk reduction.

 You are welcome to submit your prototype / solution under the following two criteria:

 You are developing a digital device and/or application, that is energy efficient, reduces carbon emissions and can be made disability inclusive and/or universally accessible

 You are building upon an existing climate change mitigation and/or adaptation measure to create an accessibility solution for all in the context climate action.

 You are creating and implementing a program that raises awareness around technology-based inclusive climate action and inclusive disaster risk reduction.